 Hot tip: In case you have trouble reading books or the news doesn’t inform you on how to save the world, we have a little recommendation of good podcasts.
 Also, some countries, including the US, offer audio books for people with reading impairments, sometimes extending the offer from people with limited eyesight to potential readers with ADHD and dyslexia, just as Finland and Sweden do.

 Finland constantly ranks in the top 5 countries to be a woman, and often tops the list when it comes to motherhood.
 Maternity leave lasts up to 3 years, there’s shared parental leave with dads, excellent healthcare, respect within the workplace for working parents and that famous baby box.
 Combined it all adds up to giving the next generation the best possible start by empowering their parents to live rounded and fulfilling lives.
 Source: Save the Children’s World’s Mothers report, 2014.

 ‘Sisu’, that indefinable Finnish spirit, is essentially untranslatable but best described through a range of English words including stoicism, determination, tenacity and hardiness.

 Finns view ‘sisu’ as being an integral part of Finnish culture: the ability to face what’s in front of you and deal with it with courage, bravery, grit and decency.
 As long as it’s not about making smalltalk and eliminating loneliness.

 8. Make daddy time

 Finland also tops the tables when it comes to shared parenting.
 In fact, a recent OECD report found that Finland is the only country in the world where fathers spend more time with school-aged children than mothers.
-And that other parent doesn’t have identify as a: Finland also supports rainbow families with the same benefits as traditional families.
-Well balanced families mean a well balanced society.
+Finland also supports rainbow families with the same benefits as traditional families.
+Well-balanced families mean a well-balanced society.

 9. Live the Finnish dream